12masta/marcinstanekpl/public/blog/_posts/2019-10-17-login-tests-with-cypress-en.markdown

         .should('have.text', '\'Password\' must not be empty.')
     })

-Jak widać oczekiwany tekst to: 'Email' must not be empty.
-Jako ze znak ' jest użyty jako znak zarezerwowany do przekazywania argumentu do funkcji typu string musiałem użyć znaku ucieczki \ który służy do obejścia tego problemu.
-W tym przypadku dla Cypressa \'Email\' must not be empty. oznacza 'Email' must not be empty.
-Zobaczmy egzekucje testu:
+As we see expected text is: 'Email' must not be empty.
+A sign ' is used.
+It is reserved to pass a string argument to a function.
+In that case I had to use escape character \ which allows bypass that problem.
+In this case for Cypress \'Email\' must not be empty means 'Email' must not be empty.
+Let's see how it works:

 ![9-empty-fields](https://firebasestorage.googleapis.com/v0/b/marcinstanek-a2c3b.appspot.com/o/2019-10-18-login-tests-with-cypress%2F9-empty-fields.png?alt=media&token=42e52bb2-9f81-484c-9147-d76996fd357d)

+As we see test haven't passed because error message is incorrect:
 Jak widać nie został zaliczony poniewaz komunikat bledu nie jest poprawny:
-_User.Email 'Email' must not be empty._ oraz _User.Password 'Password' must not be empty._ Właśnie znaleźliśmy pierwszego buga w aplikacji. :)
+_User.Email 'Email' must not be empty._ and _User.Password 'Password' must not be empty._ We've just found first bug in our application. :)

-## Podsumowanie
+## Summary

-Całość zmian znajdziesz na moim repo na branchu, tutaj:
+All changes can be found on my repository on branch here:

     https://github.com/12masta/react-redux-realworld-example-app/tree/2-cypress